 Unions fought for many things we now consider basic: the eight-hour workday, weekends, sick days, maternity and parental leave, health and safety laws and more.
 But we’re not done - there’s more we can and must do to protect working people and their families.

-Unifor is responsible for bargaining progressive programs like Domestic Violence Leave, the Women’s Advocate program, the Social Justice Fund, and more.
+Unifor is responsible for bargaining progressive programs such as Domestic Violence Leave, the Women’s Advocate program, the Social Justice Fund, and more.
 We’re an innovative union with objectives written into our Constitution to ensure equality regardless of race, sex, age, creed, colour, marital status, sexual orientation, gender identity, disability, religion, political affiliation or place of origin.
 Unifor is the union for everyone!

 Your Local is here to: